input-output-hk/cardano-documentation/content/09-plutus/05-Plutus-tools.md

 metaTitle: Plutus tools
 ---

-The Alonzo hard fork brings core smart contract capabilities to the Cardano ledger by establishing the infrastructure and adding tools for functional smart contract development using Plutus.
-This means that users, developers, and organizations can now securely build decentralized applications (DApps) based on smart contract solutions.
+With Plutus Tools users, developers, and organizations can securely build decentralized applications (DApps) based on smart contract solutions.
+There are different tools to evaluate and deploy smart contracts on Cardano.
+Below we take a look at some of these tools, their main features and point to the exact sources to use them.

-There are different tools that developers can use to evaluate and deploy smart contracts on Cardano.
-Below we take a look at these tools, their main features and point to the exact sources to use them.
+> Please note that this section in currently being worked on, and more tools will be covered in due course.

 ## Plutus Application Backend